FarjanaShashi/shashi_MADE/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
 Climate change is one of the most important challenges of our time.
-One of the key factors responsible for this is increasing atmospheric CO₂ concentrations.
-This increase is causing effects on mean sea levels around the world.
-This project uses historical data to analyze the correlation between atmospheric CO₂ levels and sea level rise.
+One of the key factors responsible for this is CO₂ and Greenhouse Gas Emissions.
+These emissions are causing effects on mean sea levels around the world.
+This project uses historical data to analyze the correlation between CO₂ levels and sea level rise.
 The analysis will employ statistical methods to establish the relationship between these variables.
 ## Datasources

 <!-- Describe each datasources you plan to use in a section.
 Use the prefic "DatasourceX" where X is the id of the datasource. -->